luyufan498/Adaptive-Computing-Challenge-2021/README.md

 ### Training CarID

-The CarID was trained using [reid_baseline_with_syncbn framework: ](https://github.com/DTennant/reid_baseline_with_syncbn), please follow the installation and configuration instructions from the Github page.
+The CarID was trained using [reid_baseline_with_syncbn framework: ](https://github.com/DTennant/reid_baseline_with_syncbn), please follow their installation and configuration instructions on the Github page.

-The training dataset used for our model is:  [VRIC: Vehicle Re-Identificaton in Context](https://qmul-vric.github.io/)
+The CarID model was trained using: [VRIC: Vehicle Re-Identificaton in Context](https://qmul-vric.github.io/)

 ![VRIC dataset](./media/figures/veri_examples.png)

-### OFA model
+### Pruning CarID model

+### Once-for-all network (OFA)

 Once-for-all network (OFA) is also used to generate different sizes of models.